everx-labs/TVM-linker/README.md

 Use `--now <unixtime>` option to define transaction creation time.
 By default, current time is used.

+Use `--bounced` flag to emulate bounced internal message, use this flag only with `--internal` option.

 An ABI body can be generated if `abi-params`, `abi-json` and `abi-method` will be used instead of `--body XXXX...`.

 If `--body` is used, contract's public function ids can be encoded by their names using `$...$` syntax:`$name:[0len][type]$`,